krazesu/Pokraze-web-app/README.md

 # Pokédex Web App

-A simple Pokédex web application built with React that allows users to search and view Pokémon data in real time using the PokéAPI.
+A simple Pokédex web application built with React that allows users to search and view Pokémon data in real time using the PokéAPI, with a backend built using Node.js, Express, and MongoDB for API handling and database operations.

 ## About the Project